A Boater’s Guide to Hurricanes & Severe Weather Preparation

 - Remove, retract, or otherwise secure canvas tops, flags, biminis, mooring covers etc. as these can rip or cause other damage during high wind

 - In the event that your dock or marina loses power, a high priority beyond the safety of people and property, will be getting the power back on.

 Please consider taking steps necessary for the boat to be without power for a period of time, especially if there is a high wind event.
 For example you may consider having enough fuel onboard to run your generator if necessary.
 We as a marina/company are preparing by tightening anchors, etc. Power may go off due to downed trees.
 Please follow our facebook pages for each marina for updates.

-Harvey, Irma, Jose, Katia… the list of storms is growing as is the threat to boaters in the South, so ideally, you should have a hurricane plan in place for your vessel.
+Hurricane Florence, Hurricane Helene, Tropical Storm Isaac, and 2017’s Irma… the list of storms is growing as is the threat to boaters in the South, so ideally, you should have a hurricane plan in place for your vessel.
 The most important tip for protecting your boat from hurricanes or any threatening severe weather is planning, preparation, and timely action.